 Parents and athletes must sign a concussion awareness (public act 342 & 343 of 2012) form before the athlete may participate in any sport.
-This requirement has been adopted by the O.A.S.B.O.E.
-July 2013.
+This requirement has been adopted by the Ontonagon Area School Board of Education July 2013.
 Parents can learn more at: www.cdc.gov/concussion